babakansari/ContainerizeDotnetApp/README.md

 This is sample project to demonstrate how to run dotnet core Console App, create Unit Tests and Automation Tests inside an Ubuntu docker container

 ## Console App
-- First create a self contained App (so you won't need to install dotnet core on the container) after your code changes:
+- Let''s create a self contained App (Useful when you won't need to install dotnet core on the container) after your code changes:
+`./PublichToUbuntu.ps1`
+It runs the following dotnet command:
 `dotnet publish -c Release --force --self-contained --runtime ubuntu.16.04-x64`

 - Next execute the `Dockerfile` to build the image.
 Optionally, you could use Visual Studio support for docker instead of `docker build` command.